 When it comes to any timeless staple- particularly a historically British piece- a stereotype style is painted very early on.
 Regardless of how ‘updated’ the garment is made, if the styling is typical the staple may still look dated.
 This is why it is important to choose the very opposite of what is usually worn.

-Follow your feet when choosing a pair of shoes, bag and jewellery and only consider what is your own individual style.
+Follow your feet when choosing a pair of shoes, bag and jewellery.
+Only consider what is your own individual style.
 The tweed jacket can bring a misleading expectation that you should style it how you would expect a British citizen.
-However, this is will only lead you down a destructive road that may result in you disowning that lovely tweed jacket.
+However, this is will only lead you down an unforgivable road of disowning that lovely tweed jacket.

 A true best friend would never allow for you to ditch everything that makes you who you are and I can assure you that, when approached and loved correctly, the tweed jacket has your best interest at heart.